PopGenClustering/Clumppling/README.md

    If you do not know your current path, you may run ``pwd`` to see it in the command window.

    The chicken data files should be under ``input/capeverde``.
-When you run ``ls input/capeverde``, you should see a list of Cape Verde data files *(CAPEVERDE_Rep1.2.indivq, CAPEVERDE_Rep1.3.indivq, etc.)*
+I.e., When you run ``ls input/capeverde``, you should see a list of Cape Verde data files *(CAPEVERDE_Rep1.2.indivq, CAPEVERDE_Rep1.3.indivq, etc.)*

 3. **Run the program** under the default setting
    ````
    python -m clumppling -i input/capeverde -o output/capeverde -f admixture
    ````
-   The outputs will be saved in the directory ``output/chicken`` and a zipped file of the same name will also be generated.
+   The outputs will be saved in the directory ``output/capeverde`` and a zipped file of the same name will also be generated.

    ***Notes:***
    * The output path (e.g. ''output/capeverde'') has to be different from the input path (e.g. ''input/capeverde'')!
 Otherwise, the input path will be overwritten by the outputs and this causes issues.